mwarzynski/uw_blockchain/README.md

 # Task 1

-### Note:
-Function addPoints is not verifying `_student` parameter.

-### Problem:
+Add validation at `addPoints` function for `_student` parameter.
-In the map points can contain people that are not members of the course.
+It must not contain people that are not members of the course.

-### Task:
-Add validation.

-Dopisać sprawdzanie czy student jest w liście przy addPoints.

 # Task 2